-Epidemiology & Biostatistics graduates have the background for careers in a variety of specialized areas:
+Epidemiology and Biostatistics graduates have the background for careers in a variety of specialized areas:

 - Public policy-related careers in government or non-government settings (e.g. public health units, health information organizations, hospital administration)